Congress of New Caledonia

 The Congress of New Caledonia (Congrès de la Nouvelle-Calédonie), a "territorial congress" (congrès territorial or congrès du territoire), is the legislature of New Caledonia.
 The congress is headquartered at 1 Boulevard Vauban in downtown Noumea.
-Local media in New Caledonia refer to the congress as "boulevard Vauban" when referencing it.
+Local media in New Caledonia refer to the congress as "boulevard Vauban".

 Composition and electoral system

 The congress has 54 members who serve five-year terms, 32 members from the South Province Assembly, 15 members from the North Province Assembly, and 7 members from Loyalty Islands Province Assembly.
 Members are elected proportionally based on the partisan makeup of all three assemblies of the provinces of New Caledonia with a 5% threshold.

 Results of parliamentary elections

-May 2019 election results
+2026 election results

 The political parties, aside from naturally being split based on socioeconomic ideological differences, are split along hard-line stances on possible New Caledonian independence from France.
 Both independentists and its opponents subscribe to various socioeconomic ideologies so the difference of opinion is usually rooted in favouring either Kanak nationalism, New Caledonian separatism and independence as opposed to French nationalism and New Caledonian regionalism.